Diploma: Hong Kong

-In Hong Kong, Diploma or Advanced Diploma/Certificate (Qualifications Frameworks Level 4), Professional Diploma/Certificate (Qualifications Frameworks Level 4), Higher Diploma, and associate degree are below the level of the bachelor's degree.
+In Hong Kong, Diploma or Advanced Diploma/Certificate (Qualifications Frameworks Level 4), Professional Diploma/Certificate (Qualifications Frameworks Level 4), higher diploma, and associate degree are below the level of the bachelor's degree.

 Certificate (not Post-Graduate Certificate) Qualifications Frameworks Level 3 or below; are below the level of Diploma, Advanced or Professional Diploma/Certificate (Qualifications Frameworks Level 4), Higher Diploma or associate degree.

 Postgraduate Certificates and Postgraduate Diplomas are usually granted after the bachelor's degree.
 It's more vocational oriented than a master's degree.

 India

-In India, a diploma is a specific academic award usually earned in professional/vocational courses, e.g., Diploma in Engineering, Diploma in Nursing, Diploma in Pharmacy etc. Engineering diplomas are concentrated for the area of study, e.g., diploma in Electronics Engineering, Electrical Engineering, Civil Engineering, Computer Engineering etc.
+In India, a diploma is a specific academic award usually earned in professional/vocational courses, e.g., Diploma in Engineering, Diploma in Nursing, Diploma in Pharmacy, Diploma in Radiography (Diagnosis), Diploma in Medical Lab Technology etc. Engineering diplomas are concentrated for the area of study, e.g., diploma in electronics engineering, electrical engineering, civil engineering, computer engineering, etc.

 There are two types of diplomas/certificates that are issued in formal and non-formal education sectors: formal diplomas are issued by government-approved/recognized institutions, colleges and universities and non-formal diplomas are issued by NGOs, companies and societies etc. outside the formal education sector.

+Indonesia

+In Indonesia, a diploma is a vocational tertiary education award.
+There are four varieties of Diploma currently recognized by Indonesian National Qualification Framework (Indonesian: Kerangka Kerja Nasional Indonesia, KKNI).

 Ireland

 In the Republic of Ireland, a National Diploma was awarded before 2004.
 It was at the same level as the ordinary bachelor's degree and below the honours bachelor's degree, whilst the Higher Diploma is taken after the bachelor's degree.
 There is BTEC Extended Diploma also after which one gets progression to a Degree (University).

-In Ireland a Graduate Diploma is a Level 9 degree, the equivalent of a Master's degree, requiring the student to complete 60 credits instead of 90 and usually centring on the completion of a project rather than a written thesis.
+In Ireland a Graduate Diploma is a Level 9 degree, the equivalent of a master's degree, requiring the student to complete 60 credits instead of 90 and usually centring on the completion of a project rather than a written thesis.

 Japan

-In Japan, a diploma may be an Japanese original academic degree or a Certificate of Graduation issued at several levels from elementary school to university.
+In Japan, a diploma may be a Japanese original academic degree or a Certificate of Graduation issued at several levels from elementary school to university.